WHAT DID THE ANCIENT RABBIS KNOW?

 Praying during the first three days after conception has the same mystery as above.
 Short of intuition (which is certainly possible) or a modern pregnancy test, most women don’t know they are pregnant until they miss their first period, which on average is many days after the actual moment.

 Before conception, a woman’s body produces a cervical mucous that creates a protective environment for sperm.
-On average, if a sperm swims beyond the cervix into the uterus and into the fallopian tubes, they live about three days.
+If a sperm swims beyond the cervix into the uterus and into the fallopian tubes, they live about three days.
 If it succeeds, it penetrates the mucosal defense and attaches to the wall of the uterus.

 So praying to make the sperm viable in the first three days after intercourse shows inexplicable insight into the phenomenon, given that the sages would have had no way to confirm that sperm remains viable for that long in the uterus, nor that a female egg can be fertilized by it.